snowskeleton/mintapi/README.md

     'your_email@web.com',  # Email used to log in to Mint 'password',  # Your password used to log in to mint
     # Optional parameters
-    mfa_method='sms',  # See MFA Methods section
-                       # Can be 'sms' (default), 'email', or 'soft-token'.
-                       # if mintapi detects an MFA request, it will trigger the requested method
-                       # and prompt on the command line.
     mfa_input_callback=None,  # see MFA Methods section
                               # can be used with any mfa_method
                               # A callback accepting a single argument (the prompt)